AlejandroSoumah/labreport4/index.md

 ### Step 8
 ![Image](Step8.png)
-Keys pressed: <'up'> 3 times to go back to the compile command, <'enter'>, <'up'> 3 more times to go back to the run command, <'enter'>
+I returned to the terminal and I ran the command bash test.sh to demonstrate that the error has been fixed and the tests now succeed.

 ### Step 9
 ![Image](Step9-1.png)

-Keys pressed: "git add -all" <'enter'>, 'git commit -m "Committed successfully"' to signify the commit message, <'enter'>, and "git push origin main" to push the change to my Github account.
+I ran the command git add ListExamples.java to stage the file in order to commit it to GitHub.
+To confirm that my changes have been appropriately saved, I ran the command git status.
+I then ran the command git push https://github.com/emilynpark/lab7 to push the changes to my GitHub account.
+Afterwards, I ran the command git commit -m "Updated file" to